|

 • Maximizing Gains from Mods

 The most important gains from a Mustang GT tuner are going to be in the horsepower and torque department.
 With just a tune alone, the 5.0 Mustang picks up about 20-40 hp/tq.
-Tuning also increases the entire powerband on the 5.0 Coyote V8.
-It gives it more low end torque and power that stays sustained until redline.
+Tuning also increases the entire powerband.
+It gives it more low-end torque and power that stays sustained until redline.

-However, power gains are not the only benefit from a Mustang GT tuner by a longshot.
+However, power gains are not the only benefit of a tuner by a longshot.
 You can also check DTC codes and usually clear them if you want.
 The other crucial benefit to tuning is the ability to log and monitor your engine.
-Most Mustang GT tuners have a feature known as “data logging,” which allows you to take a snapshot of your engine’s performance when driving.
+Most tuners have a feature known as “data logging,” which allows you to take a snapshot of your engine’s performance when driving.

 You can check to see if everything is working together as it should to detect problems as early as possible.
 For example, if you notice your AFR is off it might indicate you have a leak in your system.
 Your Mustang GT tuner can tell you what you should be monitoring.